PostgreSqlStan/postgresqlstan.github.io/_drafts/2022-03-24-encoding-story.md

 % sed 's/\\xa0/\xc2\xa0/g' a0 | less
 ```

 Reviewing the results, the `\xa0` bytes have clearly been replaced with spaces.
+It works.

-Similarly, I used sed to replace invalid bytes in other files with an empty string.
+Similarly, I verified sed was able to replace invalid bytes in other files with an empty string.
 For example, for `\xad`:

 ```
 % sed 's/\\xad//g' ad
 ```

-That left `\x92` to deal with which, based on visual inspections, should cleary be some type of apostrophe.
-Based on common advice on the internet, I tried converting the character from windows-1252 to utf-8:
+That left `\x92`.
+Based on visual inspections, it should cleary be some type of apostrophe.
+Internet searches verified `\x92` is an apostrophe in windows-1252.
+So, I tried converting the character from windows-1252 to utf-8:

 ```
 % echo '\x92' | iconv -f windows-1252 -t utf-8
 ’
 ```

 It worked.
-So, I copied the above output into the following sed pattern to fix the invalid bytes in `92`:
+So, I copied the above apostrophe into the following sed pattern to fix the invalid `\x92` bytes:

 ```
 % sed 's/\\x92/’/g' 92
 ```

+Once again, visual inspection verified it worked.

 ### Apply the fixes